 Next, you’ll need to set up targeting for your ads, aka your Ad Set.

-For this to work out, start by thinking of the types of people who would be interested in your job opening.
+For this to work out, start by considering the types of people who would be interested in your job opening.
 Where do they live?
-How old they are?
+How old are they?
 What types of pages would they like on Facebook?
 What are their current job titles?
 Etc.

-A good tip here is to try to keep the potential reach not too specific and not too broad.
-Having too specific audience makes the ads expensive because it is difficult to find these people, whereas having too broad means your ads probably aren’t relevant, hence no one will click.
+A good tip here is to keep the potential reach not too specific and broad.
+Having too specific of an audience makes the ads expensive because it is difficult to find these people, whereas having too broad means your ads probably aren’t relevant.
+Hence, no one will click.

-Next, set up the budget, schedule, and placements for your ads.
-It is smart to start with a smaller budget ($50-100) to see how well your ads are performing.
+Next, set up your ads’ budget, schedule, and placements.
+It is wise to start with a smaller budget ($50-100) to see how well your ads perform.
 You can always add extra budget as you go.